chuanqisun/htmaa-2025/src/posts/week-09/index.md

 }
 ```

+This worked well as a proof of concept.
+The speaker would play a tone when I started rotating and stop when I paused.
+Now it was time to make it musical.

 ### Soundtrack

-- I mapped out Ode To Joy melody to the musical notes and their frequencies
-- Added a counter to track the current note index
+To create an actual melody, I mapped out "Ode to Joy" to musical notes and their frequencies.
+I chose this piece because it's simple, recognizable, and works well with discrete note triggers.
+I added a counter to track the current position in the melody:

 ```cpp
 // Note-to-frequency mapping